 Undergraduate students will be contacted by their academic advisor in May or June to register for classes.
 Be sure you respond to his or her emails in a timely manner, as it is important to have a set class schedule before arriving to Grand Valley.
 Graduate students should contact their own academic advisor in May or June.
 All students should have their classes by the beginning of August.
 There will be a chance during orientation to make last minute changes, but you should have a solid schedule by the time you arrive to Grand Valley.

 No vaccinations are required by Grand Valley; however, vaccinations for measles, mumps, rubella, polio and tuberculosis are recommended.
 No proof is required.
 If you are bringing any prescription drugs to the United States, you must bring an English translation of the prescription with them.
 In case any prescriptions are needed while you are here, MetroHealth at the Campus Health Center can assist you.

 As soon as you have purchased your flight to the Grand Rapids International Airport (GRR), submit your flight details here.
 Flight details must be sent at least 4 days before arrival to the United States.

 Traveling with Cash:

 Because federal law requires individuals entering the country with $10,000 or more in cash to go through a process of declaration, students should not bring this amount or more in cash.
 If you wish to bring your tuition payment with you, it may be brought in the form of a demand draft.
-Another payment option is to wire money from your home country before leaving or upon arrival to Grand Valley.
-TravelEx is an additional money transfer/payment method.
+For other payment option please visit Student Accounts.

 By purchasing a meal plan through the university, you are allowed a certain number of meals per week to be used at any on-campus dining locations.
 Meal plans may be purchased through the Campus Dining website.
 More information can also be found in the Understanding GVSU Meal Plans document.